norc-heal/heal-docs-template/README.md

 # HEAL template

-This template contains necessary assets etc for heal-styled documentation using mkdocs
+This template contains necessary assets etc for heal-styled documentation using mkdocs.

+- It can be used to start a new documentation-dedicated repository or components from here can be directly copy-pasted into existing docs.
+- It can also be used to test and learn mkdocs without any python required.

 ## Run/test locally (i.e., on your computer):